 Source: Wikimedia Commons

-- 1066-09-27 William the Conqueror's troops set sail from Normandy for conquest of England
+- 1066-09-27 William the Conqueror's troops set sail from Normandy to conquer England

 - 1066-10-14 Battle of Hastings: William, Duke of Normandy and his Norman army defeat the English forces of Harold II who is killed in the battle

 - 1066-12-25 William the Conqueror is crowned King of England at Westminster Abbey, completing the Norman conquest of England